At a glance

 Our offers and projects on the topic

 Energy and climate policy invariably needs to be assessed in the global context, since climate change does not respect national borders.
 Our actions in these areas have a global impact in many respects, which is why we need comprehensive joint solutions involving as many states as possible as opposed to governments who go it alone.
-With our energy security and climate change programmes, we attempt to contribute to this by promoting dialogue on these issues in several regions around the world.
+With our Foundation Offices, we attempt to contribute to this by promoting dialogue on these issues in several regions around the world.

 Cooperations